JoyceBeulah/Ex-5--AAI/README.md

 Step 3: For each measurement, predict the next state using kf.predict().<BR>
 Step 4: Update the state estimate based on the measurement using kf.update().<BR>
 Step 5: Store the estimated state in a list.<BR>
-Step 6: Plot the true and estimated positions.<BR>
+Step 6: Plot the true and estimated positions.<BR>4

 <H3>Program:</H3>

 ```python

 import numpy as np
 class KalmanFilter:
   def __init__ (self,F,H,Q,R,x0,P0):